AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 The ALS Foreign Interface provides programmers with the ability to interface Prolog programs with programs written in other languages such as C. The immediate aspects of the interface are provided by a collection of C functions and constants which provide the basis for communication between Prolog programs and C programs.
-The communication method allows several styles of organization, ranging from that of coding a few simple additional ‘built-in’ predicates using C, to an organization in which the C program is in control and occasionally calls on the Prolog program for various services, as suggest in the figure below.
+The communication method allows several styles of organization, ranging from that of coding a few simple additional 'built-in' predicates using C, to an organization in which the C program is in control and occasionally calls on the Prolog program for various services, as suggest in the figure below.

 ![](images/ForeignPredicates.png)